TalalBhatti/Line_following_robot/README.md

 # Line_following_robot
 Line following robot with 3 IR sensors
 Line following robot with 2 IR sensors
+Motor test are also available in this repository.

 0 is for Low which means Black strip